alexandertornede/extreme_algorithm_selection/README.md

 As an example, consider again the set of algorithm families `{SVM, RF, LOR}` and assume for simplicity that each of these families has only a single numerical parameter.
 Then, given an SVM instantiation a where the associated parameter is set to `0.4` a feature representation according to our technique could be `(1,0.4,0,0,0,0)`.
 The first two elements of the vector correspond to the SVM family of which the first element, i.e. the 1, indicates that a is an SVM instantiation and the second element corresponds to its parameter value 0.4.

 ### Performance Values
-We evaluted each of the candidate algorithms described above on all of the datasets given above using a 5-fold cross validation.
+We evaluated each of the candidate algorithms described above on all of the datasets given above using a 5-fold cross validation.
 The measure we used is classification accuracy.
 Each evaluation was constrained by a timeout of 5 minutes.
 Evaluations which did not finish in time are represented by a negative value in the dataset.

 ### Download and Structure